 The fruits of the fig tree, as stated above, are safe for chickens and also provide a large number of nutrients.
 The leaves, on the other hand, are poisonous to not just chickens but also to a large number of animals as well such as dogs and cats.

 The leaves contain a substance called ficin which causes the poisonous effect.
 If you have a fig tree nearby, it’s safe to watch over the leaves as they can be accidentally pecked on by your chickens.

 Dried Figs are very delicious and readily available especially in winters when fig trees stop producing fruits.
 Your chickens can safely eat dried figs although make sure that you feed them a small serving at a time.

 During the drying process, the sugar in the fig fruit will start to concentrate itself.
 This is natural as the fruit dries, the moisture will be gone.
 The crystallization of the sugar will cause a large increase in calories, so it’s best to watch over how many dried figs you will feed to your flock.

 If you ever plan to buy dried figs for your chickens, make sure that it doesn’t contain any additives and preservatives.
-Preservatives can increase the artificial sugar content and in turn heighten the level of glycemic acid making it more unhealthy than all-natural options.
+Preservatives can increase the sugar content, potentially affecting the glycemic index, making it less healthy than all-natural options.